5 Simple Steps to Write Cold Emails That Get Results (Free Templates Included)

 What's the Best Time to Send Cold Emails?

-The best time to send cold emails is throughout the week, from Tuesday to Thursday, including morning or early afternoon hours.
+The best time to send cold emails is during the week, from Tuesday to Thursday.
+This also includes morning or early afternoon hours.

 How Many Follow-Ups Should I Include in My Campaign?